-(B) Records shall be kept of all negotiations and meetings in which the association or its representatives are involved to discuss the activities of the association in carrying out its powers and duties under subsection (8).
-Records of such negotiations or meetings shall be made public only upon the termination of a liquidation, rehabilitation, or conservation proceeding involving the impaired or insolvent insurer, upon the termination of the impairment of insolvency of the insurer, or upon the order of a court of competent jurisdiction.
-Nothing in this subsection shall limit the duty of the association to render a report of its activities under subsection (15).
+(B) Records shall be kept of all meetings of the board of directors to discuss the activities of the association in carrying out its powers and duties under subsection (8).
+The records of the association with respect to an impaired or insolvent insurer shall not be disclosed prior to the termination of a liquidation, rehabilitation or conservation proceeding involving the impaired or insolvent insurer, except (i) upon the termination of the impairment of insolvency of the insurer or (ii) upon the order of a court of competent jurisdiction.
+This subsection shall not limit the duty of the association to render a report of its activities under subsection (15).

 (D)(1) Prior to the termination of any liquidation, rehabilitation or conservation proceeding, the court may take into consideration the contributions of the respective parties, including the association, the shareholders and policyowners of the insolvent insurer, and any other party with a bona fide interest, in making an equitable distribution of the ownership rights of such insolvent insurer.
 In such determination, consideration shall be given to the welfare of the policyholders of the continuing or successor insurer.

 (2) No distribution to stockholders, if any, of an impaired or insolvent insurer shall be made until and unless the total amount of valid claims of the association with interest thereon for funds expended in carrying out its powers and duties under subdivision (8) with respect to such insurer have been fully recovered by the association.